ajinkyakulkarni/godot2-dash/README.md

 * config: File location for the config file (defaults to ./godot-dash/config.json )

-Returns an object with two properties:
+Returns an HTTP server with an extra method, `register`.

-* server: An HTTP server with the dashboard loaded, engine.io attached, and ready to listen.
-* reactor: A godot reactor initialized and ready to be passed to godot

 Usage looks something like this: